wpbones/WPKirk/README.md

 # WPKirk

-WPKirk is a boilerplate plugin wiritten with [WPBones](https://github.com/gfazioli/WPBones).
+WPKirk is a boilerplate plugin wiritten with [WP Bones](https://github.com/gfazioli/WPBones).
 You can use this repo as a boilerplate to create a plugin.

 As you know, WordPress doesn't support composer.
 So, I have used a little trick to fix this issue.